-5. After changing the execution policy, use the below command to import the PSWindowsUpdate module.
+After changing the execution policy, run the following command to import the PSWindowsUpdate module.

-6. Finally, execute the below command, and PowerShell will list all the available updates for your system.
-The command can take a few seconds to return the results.
-So, wait a bit.
+Finally, execute the below command, and PowerShell will list all the available updates for your system and their size.
 You can see the size of each update under the Size section.

-That is all.
+That’s all.
 Once you know the size, you can close the PowerShell window.
 If you are adventurous, take a look at the official PSWindowsUpdate module download page and experiment with other commands.
-The module can also do other things like show the update history, download, install, uninstall, etc.
+The module can also do other things like show the update history, download & install updates, uninstall updates, etc.

-3. As soon as you click on the icon, the tool will list all the available updates for your system.
+As soon as you click on the icon, the tool will check and list all the available updates for your system.
 You can see the size of each update under the Size section.

-Note: The application may show cumulative update size in GBs.
-That is inaccurate as Windows 10 only downloads the updates not installed on your system.
+Note: The application may sometimes show cumulative update size in GBs.
+That is inaccurate as Windows 10 & 11 only downloads the updates not installed on your system.
 Usually, the update size will not be more than a few hundred megabytes.

 That is all.
 It is that simple to find the Windows update size in Windows 10.